livefreensmart/moderation-guidelines/categories/translation.md

 * Formal language.
 * A short description of the project.
-* How much progress was achieved by the contribution (both percentage and words).
+* An information on how much progress was achieved by the contribution (both percentage and words).
 * Screeshots with proof of work and identity.
 * A short description of the translation process.
 * The link to the Github repository.